 Visits check list Transport arrangements have been made - please give name of provider (Winchester or External) Risk Assessment - attached Please highlight details of any hazardous activities Programme of activities/itinerary, to include accommodation being used - attached First Aid boxes have been/are being organised Details of cover requirements passed to SLT cover person Initial approval was sought - approval attached Breakdown of costs and financial arrangements - attached Emergency telephone numbers have been/are being collected for short visits and an emergency tree organised for residential visits List of staff and students on the visit given to reception (to be updated on day of visit to reflect non attendees) Insurance arrangements - Is the visit covered by the school policy?
 Letter to parents - please attach and seek this approval BEFORE sending out to parents.
-Please note any changes since the initial approval: Approval by (please sign and date) .
-HOD/HOY: e.
-HOS:
+Please note any changes since the initial approval: Approval by (please sign and date) Approval by (piease sight and date) 1.
+HOD/HOY: 1.
+HOD/HOY: